alchrabas/pyslate/docs/user-guide.rst

     rum_barrel#p => I posess %{number} barrels of the finest rum.

 What's that?
 When the programmer calls a variable identifier "number" then some magic happens.
 As you see there are two forms of the same tag.
-"rum_barrel" is called a base tag, while "#p" is called a tag variant (because it's a variant of a base tag).
+"rum_barrel" is called a base tag, while "#p" is called a tag variant (because it's a variant of the base tag).
 Then, depending on the value of the **%{number}**, a different version of a tag can be selected.
 In English it's "rum_barrel" (singular) when **%{number}** is 1, and "rum_barrel#p" (**p**\ lural) when **number** is not 1.
 There are just two forms, but some languages have much more.
-Let's assume our Pirate English has a different form of noun when **%{number}** is 2, and then "-es" is appended instead of "-s" to the end of the noun.
+Let's assume our Pirate English has a different form of noun when **%{number}** is 2, so "-es" is then appended instead of "-s" to the end of the noun.
 We assume the programmer already took care of specifying pluralization rules for our language, so all we have to do is learning what letter is used when the **%{number}** is 2.
-After a short look into cheatsheet (TODO LINK) we learn that in such situation we should add "#t" variant (**t**\ wo).
+After a short look into cheatsheet (TODO LINK) we learn that in such situation we should add "#t" variant (**t**\ wo) to make it work.
 Okay, here we go.

 **English**
 ::